 Boot support is determined by sole stiffness, midsole construction, arch support, and forefoot flexibility.
 The height of the boot also lends support to the ankles and feet — the higher the ankle shaft, the more stable and supported the ankles will feel.
 This ankle height is the main difference between a hiking boot and a hiking shoe regarding support.
 For rugged trails where the ankle is prone to roll, boots with relatively high ankle heights are optimal, along with effective lacing systems.
 Stability is another important aspect of this metric.
 All of the boots in this review have a stiff sole that limits flexion under the ball of the foot and lateral flexibility through the midsole.

-Overall, boots like the Hoka Kaha 3 GTX and the Altra Lone Peak Mid 2 provide more support for the feet and ankles than almost any other models we tested.
-The Kaha 3 features padded ankle support and a rubberized EVA midsole, while the Lone Peak offers the Altra EGO midsole and a 5mm cushioned footbed.
-Both lacing systems are incredibly durable and run from the forefoot to the top of the mid-rise padded ankle, allowing for two durable laces that cross over each other, stabilizing the ankle while in motion.
-While the 0mm drop Balanced Cushioning of the Lone Peak can take some getting used to, the Altra EGO midsole achieves the responsiveness of a trail running shoe with the support and stability of a hiking boot.
-Differently, the 2+ inches of foam in the Kaha 3 design take some adjustment over time, teaching our testers to lift their foot higher when stepping over debris to avoid tripping.
+Overall, boots like the Hoka Kaha 3 GTX and the Lowa Renegade Evo GTX Mid provide more support for the feet and ankles than almost any other models we tested.
+The Kaha 3 features padded ankle support and a rubberized EVA midsole, while the Renegade offers double injection DuraPU midsoles that combine with a substantial ankle cuff that is somewhat overkill for day hikes yet perfect for those carrying a heavier backpack.
+Both lacing systems are incredibly durable and run from the forefoot to the top of the mid-rise padded ankle, allowing for two durable laces that cross over each other on the Kaha and three durable laces on the Renegade, stabilizing the ankle while in motion.
+The 2+ inches of foam in the Kaha 3 design take some adjustment over time, teaching our testers to lift their foot higher when stepping over debris to avoid tripping.
 Ultimately, we gave higher scores to the Kaha 3 than the Hoka Anacapa 2 Mid due to the difference in the shoe's base.
 While the Kaha 3 has a wider base for increased stability, the Anacapa 2 Mid is a long and narrow design that didn't inspire as much confidence underfoot.
 Not to be missed, the Danner Mtn 600 Leaf GTX features a 6-inch ankle shaft combined with a rockered Vibram SPE that helps to propel you forward on the trails.

-Good support and stability are important considerations, especially for long days or with a lot of weight on your back.
+Good support and stability are important considerations, especially for long days or with a heavy backpack.

 Another high achiever in this category is the La Sportiva Nucleo, which offers the support of a more traditional hiking boot but with flexible Nubuck leather for a better range of motion.
 We felt stable and supported yet remained agile even off trail.
 On the other end of the spectrum, the Salomon Quest 4 almost feels like a mountaineering boot in terms of stiffness, which may be too much support for some situations and preferences.